Rental Car Insurance on Your Credit Card: All You Need To Know

 What Is Credit Card Rental Car Insurance?

-How credit card rental car insurance works is a little different from standard auto policies.
+This type of insurance is a little different from standard auto policies.
 Strictly speaking, rental car insurance is not insurance at all; rather a waiver that avoids you paying fees to the rental company in the event of a collision.

-Suppose you refuse to buy the rental company’s policy when you rent the car and then get involved in an accident.
 If you do not have credit card rental coverage, you may be liable for the cost of the damage done to the vehicle, as per the terms of the rental policy document.
 If you have credit card rental car coverage, your credit card company waives any losses you incur due to a collision.

-Different Types of Credit Card Rental Insurance Coverage
+Different Types of Coverage

 Credit cards that cover car rental insurance offer different types of coverage, so you’ll need to read the fine print carefully.